 This skill is crucial to interviewers for a multitude of reasons.
 The first is it helps mitigate the contentious topic of standardized questions.
 While useful, these are also easy to rehearse as a candidate, except for more technical roles, and often provide little value in highlighting the candidate’s abilities.

 Second, matching a candidate’s communication style helps them feel more relaxed and at ease, which leads to a higher likelihood of honest, accurate answers.
 The way to do that is to treat every candidate as the unique individual they are.
 The way to communicate with an introvert is going to be different than with an extrovert.
-The same can be said with communicating with people from other countries, such as someone from India versus someone from the United States.
+The same can be said with communicating with people from other countries, such as India versus someone from the United States.
 Using a one-size-fits-all approach can often have the opposite of the intended result.

 How Do You Assess Your Interviewer’s Communication Skills?

 For interviewees, communication is an often neglected skill that, from a surface level, doesn’t appear to have as much value as more defined skills such as project management or data analysis.
 Yet as cross-functional teams are becoming more integral to business operations, especially in the Zoom era, businesses recognize the importance of having leaders who can work with a wide range of individuals and teams.
-A manager who can effectively communicate across various teams, such as engineering, finance, and sales, can lead to more efficient processes and workloads.
+A manager who can effectively communicate across various teams, such as engineering, finance, and sales, can more efficient processes and workloads.